AutoSys Cloud: The 1 Mistake That Exposes Your Cloud Credentials

 - Timeout alignment: Cloud services often have their own timeout limits — align AutoSys term_run_time with cloud service limits

-| Cloud integration method | Complexity | Best for |
+| Cloud Integration Method | Complexity | Security | Maintenance | Best For |

-| CMD + cloud CLI (aws/az/gcloud) | Low | Simple cloud triggers, pragmatic approach |
+| CMD + cloud CLI (aws/az/gcloud) | Low | Medium (depends on credential storage) | Medium (CLI version updates, credential rotation) | Simple cloud triggers, pragmatic hybrid approach |

-| AutoSys native cloud job types | Medium | Deeper cloud integration with status monitoring |
+| AutoSys native cloud job types (limited availability) | Medium | High (built-in credential management) | Low (native integration) | AutoSys versions with cloud support (ask Broadcom) |

-| Broadcom Automic WA | High (new platform) | New cloud-native deployments, container workloads |
+| Broadcom Automic WA | High (new platform) | High (native cloud integration) | Low (cloud-native architecture) | New cloud-native deployments, container workloads |

-| REST API calls from CMD job | Low-Medium | Triggering any cloud service with an API endpoint |
+| REST API calls from CMD job (curl + webhook) | Low-Medium | Medium (API keys in scripts) | Medium (endpoint changes, API versioning) | Triggering any cloud service with HTTP endpoint |

 🎯 Key Takeaways

-- AutoSys can orchestrate cloud workloads via CMD jobs with cloud CLIs, native cloud job types, or the newer Automic WA platform
+- AutoSys can orchestrate cloud workloads via CMD jobs with cloud CLIs, native cloud job types, or the newer Automic WA platform.

-- Hybrid orchestration (on-prem + cloud) is the most common current pattern — AutoSys as the central control plane
+- Hybrid orchestration (on-prem + cloud) is the most common current pattern — AutoSys as the central control plane.

-- Use IAM roles and managed identities rather than static credentials for cloud integrations
+- Use IAM roles and managed identities rather than static credentials for cloud integrations.

-- Broadcom Automic WA is the strategic evolution of AutoSys for cloud-native workloads
+- Broadcom Automic WA is the strategic evolution of AutoSys for cloud-native workloads.

 ⚠ Common Mistakes to Avoid